canelzy/my-replit-project/replit.md

 **Recent Enhancement**: Transitioned to modular component architecture with standalone OrgAccordion component using JSON data structure for better reusability and maintainability.

-**Domain Update**: Changed primary domain to `canada-services-hub-canelzy.replit.app` with updated references in privacy policy and Android configuration.
+**Domain Update**: Corrected domain to `canadian-service-hub-canelzy.replit.app` (without "s" in "services") for proper external access.

 **PWA Package**: Updated to unique package identifier `ca.govhub.services2025` to resolve naming conflicts for Google Play Store deployment.